Senusret III: Worship

+Lintel depicting Senusret III celebrating his Sed Festival.

 The "Cycle of Songs in Honor of Senwosret III" is a series of 6 songs as part of the archive of papyri from Illahun.
 It is suggested by Adolf Erman that they were written and composed for the king in a town south of Memphis.
 The songs outline the responsibilities of the king and embody kingship ideology in the Middle Kingdom.
 This ideology includes protecting the unity of the two kingdoms, extending the borders of Egypt, striking fear in Egyptian enemies, and ensuring the success of his subjects.
 Though there is not a strong difference of hymns to living kings or dead kings, there is indication that these hymns were to be sung by the king's subjects while he was alive.
 A hymn reads "may he live for ever and eternity."
 He was often compared to Sekhmet in the hymns because of his iron fist and conquering of enemies.
 The hymn excerpts of the "Cycle of Songs in Honor of Senwosret III" that associate Senusret III with Sekhmet are: